visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 Imaging Planes and Rays Meshes
 """"""""""""""""""""""""""""""

-The Conduit output types (see the listed output types above for more information) come packaged with topologies for the imaging planes.
+The Conduit output types (see :ref:`Output Types` for more information) come packaged with topologies for the imaging planes.
 In addition to the ray tracing results, you can visualize the near, view, and far planes in physical space alongside your simulation data.
 These can be found under the *coordsets*, *topologies*, and *fields* branches.

 .. figure:: images/xray_imaging_planes.png

 The imaging planes used by the X Ray Image Query visualized on top of the simulation data.
 The near plane is in red, the view plane in transparent orange, and the far plane in blue.

 TODO